shopware/docs/guides/hosting/infrastructure/reverse-http-cache.md

 ```
-## we don't want the client to cache
-set resp.http.Cache-Control = "max-age=0, private";

-# remove link header, if session is already started to save client resources
-if (req.http.cookie ~ "session-") {
-    unset resp.http.Link;
-}

 # Remove the exact PHP Version from the response for more security (e.g. 404 pages)
 unset resp.http.x-powered-by;

+if (resp.http.sw-invalidation-states) {
   # invalidation headers are only for internal use
   unset resp.http.sw-invalidation-states;

+  ## we don't want the client to cache
+  set resp.http.Cache-Control = "max-age=0, private";
+}
 ```